arun12341234/Arun_Kumar_Resume/README.md

 - Version Control: GitHub

 **Projects**
-1. Asset Management (Angular 8 & Django)
+1. Asset Management (Angular 8 & Django Project)
-   - Breathalyzer Alcohol Content Check: IoT integrated BAC status.
+   - Breathalyzer Alcohol Content Check: An application integrated with an IoT Device displaying BAC status on the message board.
-   - Generate Report: Reporting tool for data-generated reports.
+   - Generate Report: A reporting tool integrated into the application to generate reports based on the data.

-2. LMS (Angular 8 & Django)
+2. LMS (Learning Management System) (Angular 8 & Django Project)
-   - Admin Module: Manage system with super permissions.
+   - Admin Module: Manages the entire system with super permissions.
-   - Trainer Module: Manage courses and guide trainees.
+   - Trainer Module: Manages courses and guides trainees.
-   - Trainee Module: Perform course-related activities.
+   - Trainee Module: Learns assigned courses and performs various course-related activities.

-3. AVL Project (Angular 8 & Django)
+3. AVL Project (Automatic Vehicle Location) (Angular 8 & Django Project)
-   - Getting data from devices' location.
+   - Getting data from a device in the form of location.
    - Storing data in the database.
-   - Showing locations on a map with Latitude and Longitude.
+   - Showing a particular location on the map using Latitude and Longitude.

-4. Vending Machine (Angular 8 & Django) - Freelance Project
+4. Vending Machine (Angular 8 & Django Project) (Freelance Project)
-   - Login through mobile or scan QR code.
+   - Login through mobile or scan QR code to access the vending machine.
-   - Select product and checkout via Rozerpay.
+   - Select a product and checkout via Rozerpay.
+   - Backend verifies the payment order signature for temporary memory data to dispense.

 **Bot Automation & Plugin Development**
-1. WhatsApp Plugin
+- WhatsApp Plugin (Python Plugin)
-   - Upload Photos and Videos
+  - Upload Photos and Videos.
   - Send messages to multiple contacts.

-2. Zip/Unzip Plugin
+- Zip/Unzip Plugin (Python Plugin)
   - Zipping and unzipping multiple files (e.g., .txt, .pdf, .xlsx) in a folder.

-3. Hospital Bot
+- Hospital Bot (Python Automation)
   - Get data using API.
   - Search information using a particular emirates id.
   - Create an excel sheet with patient details using web scraping.

-4. Box II Plugin
+- Box II Plugin (Python Plugin)
   - Generate tokens from the box.
   - Show a list of files.
   - Upload and download files from the box.

-5. Google Drive Plugin
+- Google Drive Plugin (Python Plugin)
   - Create a new folder, upload, or download files.
   - Search specific files.
   - Share files/folders with users, groups, or domains.

-6. Word Editor Plugin
+- Word Editor Plugin (Python Plugin)
   - Read and modify docx file header, footer, table, and paragraph.

-7. Git HTML Extract Plugin
+- Git HTML Extract Plugin (Python Plugin)
   - Extract HTML from Git readme.
   - Convert HTML to pdf and docx.

-8. GraphQL API Plugin
+- GraphQL API Plugin (Python Plugin)
   - Request server and get specific data.

-9. Microsoft Teams Plugin
+- Microsoft Teams Plugin (Python Plugin)
   - Get user's list, chat members list, send messages, and more.

-10. Citizen Log Plugin
+- Citizen Log Plugin (Python Plugin)
   - Manage "Logging" for operations.

-11. Win UI Text Plugin
+- Win UI Text Plugin (Python Plugin)
   - Extract text on the windows interface.

-12. Simple Counter Plugin
+- Simple Counter Plugin (Python Plugin)
   - Manage "retry cycle" for errors and minimize operations.

-13. Win UI Control Plugin
+- Win UI Control Plugin (Python Plugin)
   - Control the windows interface.

-14. DocDigitizer Plugins
+- DocDigitizer Plugins (Python Plugin)
   - Get Doc, Tracking, and Upload plugins for DocDigitizer.

-15. Excel2Image Plugin
+- Excel2Image Plugin (Python Plugin)
   - Convert xlsx file to image formats.

-16. OCI Plugin
+- OCI Plugin (Python Plugin)
   - Upload and download files to/from OCI.

-17. XLS2XLSX Plugin
+- XLS2XLSX Plugin (Python Plugin)
   - Convert xls file to xlsx.

-18. Excel Append Plugin
+- Excel Append Plugin (Python Plugin)
   - Collect multiple excel files into one.

-19. FTP Server Plugin
+- FTP Server Plugin (Python Plugin)
   - Upload and download files from FTP server.

-20. Folder Status Plugin
+- Folder Status Plugin (Python Plugin)
   - Obtain properties of a folder or folders.

 Feel free to save this Markdown code in a file with the extension ".md" (e.g., `resume.md`) to view the resume in Markdown format.